Andrew J. Young papers

 Andrew Jackson Young was born in New Orleans, Louisiana, on March 12, 1932, to Andrew Jackson Young, Sr., a dentist, and Daisy Fuller Young, a teacher.

-After graduating from Howard University in 1951 with a degree in biology, Young chose to become a minister.
+After graduating from Howard University in 1951 with a biology degree, Young chose to become a minister.
 He attended Hartford Theological Seminary and was ordained in the United Church of Christ in 1955.
 On June 7, 1954, he married Jean Childs of Marion, Alabama, with whom he had four children -- Andrea, Lisa, Paula, and Andrew "Bo" Jackson Young, III.
 Young married Carolyn Watson in 1996.

 Starting as a minister in the 1950s, Young was a pastor in Alabama and Georgia and an associate director of Youth Work for the National Council of Churches.

-From 1970 to 1972, Young was Chair of the Atlanta Community Relations Commission.
-The commission was created by the City of Atlanta in 1966 to study and report on race relations, investigate discrimination and submit recommendations for improving race relations to the mayor.
+From 1970 to 1972, Young was chair of the Atlanta Community Relations Commission.
+The City of Atlanta created the commission in 1966 to study and report on race relations, investigate discrimination, and submit recommendations for improving race relations to the mayor.

 In 1976, Young served as chairman of the Democratic National Committee's national voter registration campaign.

 After winning the presidency in 1976, Jimmy Carter appointed Young U.S. Ambassador to the United Nations -- the first African-American to serve in that position.
-During his tenure, Young also was a member of the Cabinet and the National Security Council.
-He represented the United States at international conferences and on diplomatic missions throughout the world -- traveling to about 70 nations.
+Young also was a Cabinet and National Security Council member during his tenure.
+He represented the United States at international conferences and on diplomatic missions worldwide, traveling to about 70 nations.

 He served as U.N. ambassador from Jan.
 30, 1977, to September 23, 1979.
 In 1980, President Carter awarded him the Presidential Medal of Freedom, the nation's highest civilian honor.

-As a private citizen, Young continued his national and global advocacy of public policy that focused on human rights, environmental justice, health, education, leadership and economic development.
+Young continued his national and global public policy advocacy as a private citizen, focusing on human rights, environmental justice, health, education, leadership, and economic development.
 He was president of Young Ideas, Inc., a nonprofit organization that addressed public policy questions and assisted individuals and groups involved in domestic and foreign policy issues.

 In 1981, Young was elected mayor of Atlanta and worked to establish Atlanta as an international city.